Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 Then the agent receives a notification about the new ticket
 ```

-Managing a Gherkin-based test suite can be challenging at times, especially at the early stages of a project.
+Managing a Gherkin-based test suite can be challenging at times,
+Especially at the early stages of a project.
 However, it is definitely worth it for complex business domains.

-#### Static Code Analysis
+### Static Code Analysis

 There are even static code analysis tools that can verify the usage of a ubiquitous language’s terms.

 A notable example for such a tool is NDepend.

-### Continuous Effort

-Cultivating a ubiquitous language is a continuous process.
-As the project evolves, more domain knowledge will be discovered.
-It’s important for such insights to be reflected in the ubiquitous language.

-Most importantly, cultivation of a ubiquitous language is an ongoing process.
-It should be constantly validated and evolved.
-Everyday use of the language will, over time, reveal deeper insights into the business domain.
-When such breakthroughs happen, the ubiquitous language must evolve to keep pace with the newly acquired domain knowledge.

-Tools such as wiki-based glossaries and Gherkin tests can greatly alleviate the process of documenting and maintaining a ubiquitous language.
-However, the main prerequisite for an effective ubiquitous language is usage.
-the language has to be used consistently in all project-related communications.

-Use the tools to support the management of the ubiquitous language,
-but don’t expect the documentation to replace the actual usage.
-As the Agile Manifesto says:

-> Individuals and interactions over processes and tools.

 ## Challenges of Ubiquitous Language